oracle/terraform-provider-oci/website/docs/d/database_management_managed_database.html.markdown

 # Data Source: oci_database_management_managed_database
 This data source provides details about a specific Managed Database resource in Oracle Cloud Infrastructure Database Management service.

-Gets the details for the Managed Database specified by managedDatabaseId.
+Gets the details of the Managed Database specified by managedDatabaseId.

 ## Example Usage